funkonaut/rotor_guide/README.md

+# 3D Printed VoiceOver Rotor Gesture Guide

-# OpenSCAD file for 3D printed VoiceOver rotor gesture guide
+This is a repository for OpenSCAD code for a 3D printable guide to teach the VoiceOver rotor gesture for students with visual impairments that might also have fine motor deficits.

 ![Image of rotor guide.](guide.jpg)

-# Instructions
+## Instructions
 1. Download [OpenSCAD](https://openscad.org/downloads.html)
 2. Open the file
 3. Modify the file so that it fits your students fingers and device.